Boran/freenac/WindowsGUI/README.WinGUI.txt

   - Change grids in Change and Server log
   - Improved edit-User ComboBox to show key zuser details
   - Add Filter by Switch to the Ports page

+v2.2.0.113/23.02.07/SB:
+  Rewrite for completely new DB scheam NAC V2.2, add new tables.
+  Migrate most grids to the cxGrid from DeveloperExpress, enables export to Excel.